PrivateCoffee/matrix-gptbot/README.md

 It will also save a log of the spent tokens to a DuckDB database (database.db in the working directory, by default).

+Note that this bot does not yet support encryption - this is still work in progress.

 ## Installation

 Simply clone this repository and install the requirements.